bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/02_Building_from_sources.rst

 in again to end the installation process.

-If you need to set up your machine for the first time please take a look at :ref:`Additional Configuration` Section for a detailed description of the additional configuration.
+If you need to set up your machine for the first time please take a look at :ref:`Sections/01_Installation/05_Additional_configuration:Additional Configuration` Section for a detailed description of the additional configuration.